hbagdi/fly-kong/README.md

 ```

 You can now configure Kong plugins to execute various policies at the edge.
-You can also scale Kong to any number of regions you need and it will just work!
+You can also scale Kong to any region you need; it will work!

 If you have any feedback, do not hesitate to reach out to me via [Twitter](https://twitter.com/hbagdi42).